ovh/terraform-provider-ovh/website/docs/index.html.markdown

 The provider will look for the token either at ``OVH_ACCESS_TOKEN`` environment variable, or get it via ``access_token`` argument in the provider's stanza.

-Similarly to OAuth2 method, the endpoint might need to be configured (either via ``endpoint`` argument, or with ``OVH_ENDPOINT`` environment variable).
+Similarly to OAuth2 method, the endpoint must be configured (either via ``endpoint`` argument, or with ``OVH_ENDPOINT`` environment variable).

 ### Application Key/Application Secret